flxf/maximum-bipartite-matching/README.md

 Simple Maximum Bipartite Matching
 =================================

-This is also known as the **augmenting path algorithm**.

-So, you've just learned the augmenting path proof for finding the maximum cardinality matching in a bipartite graph!
+[So, you may have just learned this or similar augmenting path proof for finding the maximum cardinality matching in a bipartite graph!][1]
 This is pretty much the direct translation of that proof into an algorithm.

-It runs in O(VE) time and is probably the easiest thing you can code from scratch if you're doing ACM and can afford it.
+This is the **augmenting path algorithm**.
+Instead of converting it into a flow problem, this runs in O(VE) time and is probably the easiest thing you can code from scratch if you're doing ACM and can afford it.

 We assume that you're working with an unweighted undirected graph.